 Forcey Memorial Church – 1962

 Forcey Bible Church – 2011

-Who was our first missionary?
+Who was the first missionary we supported?

 In the 1940s, under mission-minded Pastor DeLoss Scott, the church began supporting its first missionary.
 Rosella Entz was a missions candidate with SIM (Sudan Interior Mission) when the church was in prayer for someone who needed support to go overseas in missions.
 By the end of the 1940s with Forcey’s support, Rosella was headed to Dahomey, W. Africa (present day Benin) where she served for over 2 decades.
 As part of a team, she helped translate several books of the Bible into the Baatonum language for the Bariba people.